 Green tea.
 If you haven’t ever consumed it, you are missing the experience of a great tasting tea as well as some very important health benefits.
 In fact, green tea is so well researched that over the last 20 years thousands of studies have shown many green tea health benefits.

 “It’s the healthiest thing I can think of to drink.
 Green tea is beyond a super food.
 There could not be a more simple way to improve your health.”

 Christopher Ochner, PhD

 From healthy cells to stress management and heart health, green tea comes out a real winner.
-For example, research shows that green tea improves blood flow and supports healthy cholesterol levels.
+For example, research shows that organic green tea improves blood flow and supports healthy cholesterol levels.
 A 2013 review of many studies found green tea helped prevent a range of heart-related issues, from high blood pressure to congestive heart failure.